DivDisable/rsschool-cv/cv.md

 ## Language

 I have B1 english.
-But mostly I just speak docs and don't have speaking practice.
+But mostly I just read docs and don't have speaking practice.